-We hereby consent to the inclusion of our opinion letter, dated April 23, 2013, to the Board of Directors of OPKO Health, Inc. ("OPKO") as Annex B to the proxy statement/prospectus included in the initially filed Registration Statement on Form S-4 (the "Registration Statement") of OPKO relating to the proposed merger of a wholly-owned subsidiary of OPKO with and into PROLOR Biotech, Inc., and to all references to Barrington Research Associates, Inc. and our opinion contained therein.
+We hereby consent to the inclusion of our opinion letter, dated April 23, 2013 (as amended), to the Board of Directors of OPKO Health, Inc. ("OPKO") as Annex B to the proxy statement/prospectus included in the second amendment to the Registration Statement on Form S-4 (the "Registration Statement") of OPKO relating to the proposed merger of a wholly-owned subsidiary of OPKO with and into PROLOR Biotech, Inc., and to all references to Barrington Research Associates, Inc. and our opinion contained therein.